pieguyatx/calculatorAlligator/README.md

 ## Purpose
 This web app is meant to be a basic visual calculator that allows users to add, subtract, multiply, and divide numbers by pressing the appropriate buttons, just like a real, physical calculator.
 Another button will clear the screen.
 In addition, this app should also help users envision these operations on individual units or objects.
 I hope it helps people of all ages understand how to manipulate numbers better and attach meaning to these operations.

+## Miscellaneous
+*The original project was named "Calculator Alligator" before I found out that a children's book already existed by that name.
+I've changed it to "Calculator Gator" to disambiguate the names and because it is easier to say.